NexusFramework/NexusFramework/README.md

 NexusFrameworkJS
 ================
-NetGate handler which uses a NHP skeleton system to provide a website templating system, compatible with other express rendering engines for the page content.
+NexusFork handler which uses a NHP skeleton system to provide a website templating system, compatible with other express rendering engines for the page content.
 Scans the page structure and generates very efficient routes.

 Explanation